-Drink plenty of fluids and eat fruit and fiber.
+Drink plenty of fluids and eat fruits and fiber.
 If you continue to have symptoms of constipation you can take Milk of Magnesia, which is a mild oral laxative, or use Magnesium Citrate, which is much stronger.
-To try and prevent problems, you can also take the prescribed docusate or an over the counter stool softener.
+To try and prevent problems, you can also take an over the counter stool softener while taking the narcotic pain medication.